-I’ve been riding since 2005 and what goes hand in hand to the motorcycle lifestyle (in my neck of the woods at least) is the weekly bike night outing.
+I’ve been riding since 2005 and what goes hand in hand with the motorcycle lifestyle (in my neck of the woods at least) is the weekly bike night outing.
 For the some of you who don’t have such events in your area – Bike Night is a gathering of motorcyclists and motorcycle enthusiasts at a local watering hole to socially gather via motorcycle.
 No ride is planned.
 Just a chance to ride out to a place and rub elbows with fellow two wheeled Texans and other from our the world.

-Let’s get into it – depending on the riding group you frequent, these gatherings can be simple or more involved.
-Example: I’m lucky to be a part of a few riding groups that either tend to flock similar motorcycles together or be a melting pot of everything under the sun.
-But just like high school, “Cliques” naturally exist.
-The general motorcycle community in my area will tend to classify you as a Cruiser type of rider or Other Than.
-Lol!
-Recently (possibly a reflection of the economy) the custom chopper has gone the way of the dodo bird and I have noticed a surge of Euro/Asian Bobbers and Cafe Style bikes.
-These bikes are at first received among the herd as curiosities, but then become the focus of the gathering.
+Let’s get into it – depending on the rider, these gatherings can be simple or more involved.
+Example: I’m lucky to be a part of a few riding groups that either tend to flock similar motorcycles or be a melting pot of everything under the sun.
+“Cliques” naturally exist.
+The general motorcycle community in my area will tend to classify you as either a Harley/Cruiser type or a Sport Bike Rider.
+We are lucky to have several additional active groups in San Antonio.
+Euro/Vintage/Scooter Riders and Adventure bike riders.

-In San Antonio, TX, you have a variety of bike night venues (depending on your availability and taste in motorcycles).
-The most successful and longest running bike night belongs to Hills & Dales Ice House (1542 White Fawn Dr, SAT 78258 – No Website Yet Grrrr).
+San Antonio, TX, has a variety of bike night venues depending on your availability, bar of choice and taste in motorcycles.
+The most successful and longest running bike night belongs to Hills & Dales Ice House (1542 White Fawn Dr, SAT 78258 – No Website Yet).

-Hills & Dales host their bike nights every Wednesday evenings year round.
-The crowd is mostly Cruisers (Harley & Metric Bikes).
+Hills & Dales host their bike nights every Wednesday evenings, year round.
+The crowd is mostly Cruisers (Harley mostly & some Metric).
 But you will see a little bit of everything.
 Hills & Dales loves to consider itself as The Center of the Universe – due to it’s patrons are from all walks of life.
-It’s an old convenience store that evolved into an ice house with a great selection of all kinds of beer (on tap and more in bottle).
+It’s an old convenience store that evolved into an ice house with a great selection of beer (on tap and more in bottle).
 Be warned, no food is served beyond typical beer snacks.
 Lately, Singh’s Vietnamese Food Truck has been feeding the crowd recently with much success.
 Try the 10 hour Brisket anything!

 I hope this provides someone information on motorcycle bike night scene in San Antonio.
 I tend to be a regular at Hills & Dales on Wednesdays but due to my involvement in several Meetup Groups, I like to expose my fellow riders to different jewels I find in the San Antonio area.